Skip to main content

 Lyophilized thymosin alpha-1 is typically stored refrigerated at 2–8 °C. Reconstituted solutions are generally reported to be kept refrigerated with light protection; stability is commonly reported in literature and manufacturer inserts.

-How long does reconstituted thymosin alpha-1 last? +
+How long does Thymosin Alpha-1 last? +